 Transferwise is my default go-to option to transfer money to Thailand.

 That's because their service is cheap, fast and easy to use.

-They convert money at the mid market exchange rate, charge a reasonable fee and they also give you an estimation of when the money is gonna arrive on your account.
+They convert money at the mid-market exchange rate, charge a reasonable fee and they also give you an accurate estimation of when the money is gonna arrive on your account.

-If you are transferring money to a Thai bank account, that's the best option and my personal favorite.
+If you are transferring money to a Thai bank account, that's the best option in my opinion.

 👍 : Transferwise is transparent and easy to use, have the best exchange rate and offer fast transfers